HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_insert_dynamic_table_code.md

    }%>
    ```

 3. Save and close the file.
-Verify no errors are handled other than exception handling errors.
+Verify that no errors are handled apart from exception handling errors.

-4. Export the project as a war file.
-Close Rational Application Developer.
+4. Export the project as a WAR file and close the Rational Application Developer.

-5. Log in to HCL Portal as wpsadmin.
-Click the **Administration menu** icon.
-Then, click **Portlet Management > Web Modules**.
+5. Log in to HCL Portal as the Portal administrator (wpsadmin).

+6. Click the **Administration menu** icon.

+7. Click **Portlet Management > Web Modules**.

 8. Click **Update** to update the web module.

-7. Complete the installation process by using the newly created war file.

-You can now modify the resource collection properties for Pzn_Offers_User.
+9. Use the newly created WAR file to complete the installation process.

+You have successfully inserted the dynamic table HTML/JSP code into the Personalized Offers portlet.
+In the next topic, you will learn how to [Modify resource collection properties.](./pzn_demo_modify_resource_collection_properties.md)